OREGON TAI CHI WUSHU

 What is the cost to try a class?

 We want to make sure a class is right for each student, so to try is free!
-If you decide to join our school, there are monthly dues based on how many times a week that fits your schedule.
+If you decide to join our school, there are monthly dues for each discipline (Wushu and/or Tai Chi).
 There are also family discounts.

 What do I wear to try a class?